Medical Weight-loss: Dispelling the Myths

 For a PDF version of this article, please click here.

-As a bariatrician (a physician who specializes in the medical treatment of the overweight or obese person), I am constantly amazed at the amount of misinformation disseminated to the public by nutritionists, personal trainers, the media, and yes, healthcare professionals too, in reference to effective treatment for weight-loss and more importantly, long-term weight-loss maintenance.
+As a bariatrician (a physician who specializes in the medical treatment of the person with excess weight or obesity), I am constantly amazed at the amount of misinformation disseminated to the public by nutritionists, personal trainers, the media, and yes, healthcare professionals too, in reference to effective treatment for weight-loss and more importantly, long-term weight-loss maintenance.

-Obesity is of epidemic proportions in this country with more than 60 percent of adults now considered overweight or obese.
+Obesity is of epidemic proportions in this country with more than 60 percent of adults now considered to be affected by excess weight or obesity.
 As a result of this “epidemic,” the incidence of obesity-related co-morbid diseases, such as cardiovascular disease, diabetes, hypertension, hyperlipidemia (high cholesterol/triglycerides) and even various types of cancer, are also increasing.

 Defining Obesity as a Disease